 The House of David is a One New Man Ministry (Ephesians 2:14-16).
 Our passion is to seek the presence of God and the fullness of His intimate love.
-It is a ministry that moves in the gifts and power of the Holy Spirit and the gift of prophesy.
+It is a ministry that moves in the gifts and power of the Holy Spirit and the gift of prophecy.
 It is a ministry that invites those who desire nothing from this world but to be in the presence of YHVH and to gaze on His beauty all the days of their life.
-It is ministry for development of deep eternal friendships.
+It is a ministry for development of deep eternal friendships.
 It is a ministry for healing and reconciliation between cultures and nations.
-It is a ministry that obeys the great new commandment, that we love each other as Yeshua has loved us so that the world will know that we are His disciples.
-And, it is a ministry for those who are passionate about sharing the love of Yeshua with the world.
+It is a ministry that obeys the new commandment, which we love each other as Yeshua has loved us so that the world will know that we are His disciples.
+Moreover, it is a ministry for those who are passionate about sharing the love of Yeshua with the world.
 We desire to release the commanded blessing of Psalm 133, and disciple and commission a generation of spiritual leaders that will be sent into the world for the harvest, preparing the bride for the imminent return of her bridegroom, and the ushering in of the Kingdom of God.

-Pastor Eric Michael
+Pastor Eric Michael & Kim Teitelman

 Pastor Eric Michael Teitelman is Hebrew follower of Yeshua and an ordained bi-vocational pastor with the Southern Baptist Convention.
-He currently oversees the House of David Ministries—a Hebraic itinerant teaching and worship ministry focused on building the Kingdom of God by bringing Jewish and gentile Christians together as one new man in Christ Yeshua (Ephesians 2:14-16).
+He currently oversees the House of David Ministries—a Hebraic itinerant teaching and worship ministry focused on building the Kingdom of God by bringing Jewish and Gentile Christians together as one new man in Christ Yeshua (Ephesians 2:14-16).
 He and his wife Kim live in Haymarket, Virginia.
 Kim was also raised Jewish and follows conservative Judaism.

-Pastor Eric was born in Chicago to Jewish Ashkenazi parents, and raised in Bat Yam, Israel for much of his childhood.
+Pastor Eric was born in Chicago to Jewish Ashkenazi parents and raised in Bat Yam, Israel for much of his childhood.
 He holds both U.S. and Israeli citizenship.
-His father is a descendant of the tribe of Levi from the house of Aaron, and, his mother is a descendant of the tribe of Judah from lineage of King David and the prophet Samuel.
-While living in Israel he attended Yeshiva Aderet, an orthodox school for rabbinical studies.
+His father is a descendant of the tribe of Levi from the house of Aaron, and, his mother is a descendant of the tribe of Judah from the lineage of King David and the prophet Samuel.
+While in Israel he attended Yeshiva Aderet, an orthodox school for rabbinical studies.
 He later returned to the United States to study Civil Engineering.

 In 2002 after reading the New Testament, Pastor Eric received Yeshua as His Lord and Savior, and shortly after was baptized in the power of the Holy Spirit.
-With a firm knowledge of Old and New Testament scripture, and a deep understanding of Jewish culture and rabbinical writings, he brings a unique Hebraic perspective to his teachings.
+With a firm knowledge of Old and New Testament scripture and a deep understanding of Jewish culture and rabbinical writings, he brings a unique Hebraic perspective to his teachings.
 He also leads prophetic worship with an acoustic guitar, singing both contemporary Christian songs and Hebrew Psalms.

-- Regional Catalyst for One Heart D.C.
+Regional coordinator and catalyst for One Heart D.C.

-- Board Member for Capitol Hill Prayer Partners
+Board member for Capitol Hill Prayer Partners.

-- Prayer Cell Leader with The World for Jesus Ministries
+Prayer cell leader with The World for Jesus Ministries.

-- Pastor and Spiritual Director for the National Capital Area Emmaus
+Pastor and spiritual director for the National Capital Area Emmaus.

-- Contributing Commentator with The Jerusalem Connection Report
+Contributing commentator with The Jerusalem Connection Report.

 What We Offer